IABTechLab/uid2-examples/web-integrations/google-secure-signals/client-server/README.md

-# Client-Server UID2 SDK Integration with Google Secure Signals
+# Client-Server UID2 SDK Integration Example with Google Secure Signals

 This example demonstrates how a content publisher who is working with [Google Interactive Media Ads(IMA) SDKs](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side) can use [Google Secure Signal](https://support.google.com/admanager/answer/10488752) and the [UID2 SDK for JavaScript](https://unifiedid.com/docs/sdks/sdk-ref-javascript) to share UID2 directly with bidders, in an implementation that uses this SDK.